vineetk1/interact-keras-model/README.md

 >>load /home/vin/deepLearningProject/deepLearningModel.h5
 ```
 ### Model
 Use the "model" command to display the summary, configuration, and weights of the model.
+Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>!touch myFile
 >>model -s -c -w -of myFile